 Repeat after me: I do not need a downloader or installer to install a program.
 Keep saying that to yourself.
 That way, when you run into a website that attempts to make you download a program with an installer or a download program, you’ll remember to avoid that site altogether and find that file hosted somewhere else.

-These types of programs are often referred to as “potentially unwanted programs”, or PUPs.
-To be clear, you don’t need a download program or installer simply because every operating system you might use is designed to unpack that software file and install it, while the program itself should have installation methods built into the software.
-Download programs and installers are essentially extraneous pieces of software that often pair the program you want into a piece of unneeded software, commonly adware.
+These types of programs are often referred to as “potentially unwanted programs,” or PUPs.
+To be clear, you don’t need a download program or installer.
+This is because every operating system you might use is designed to unpack that software file and install it, while the program itself should have installation methods built into the software.
+Download programs and installers are essentially extraneous pieces of software that often pair the program you want into a piece of unneeded software — commonly adware.